 Quality Payments – NHSmail

-To be eligible to collect the points necessary to claim the Quality Payment, community pharmacy contractors must meet four gateway criteria, one of which is:
+To be eligible to collect the points necessary to claim the Quality Payment, community pharmacy contractors must meet five gateway criteria, one of which is that on the day of the review:

-‘On the day of the review, pharmacy staff at the pharmacy must be able to send and receive NHSmail from their shared premises NHSmail account, which must have at least two live linked accounts’.
+‘Pharmacy staff at the pharmacy must be able to send and receive NHSmail from their shared premises NHSmail account, which must have at least two live linked accounts’.